ollana/messaging-system/README.md

 - DynamoDB RCUs: 1,000 RCUs * $0.00013/hour * 24 hours/day * 30 days = $93.60/month.
 - DynamoDB WCUs: 5 WCUs * $0.00065/hour * 24 hours/day * 30 days = $2.34/month.
-- ###### Monthly Cost: $95.54
+###### Monthly Cost: $95.54

-### Total Monthly Cost: $113.31
+#### Total Monthly Cost: $113.31

 ### Scaling to Tens of Thousands of Users (10,000 - 100,000 Users)
 ##### System Load
 ###### Database Load:

-- Read Operations: Scaling to tens of thousands of users might require more sophisticated caching mechanisms to maintain low latency; consider moving to distributed caching solutions like Amazon ElastiCache for centralization.
+- Read Operations: Scaling to tens of thousands of users might require more sophisticated caching mechanisms to maintain low latency; should be moving to distributed caching solutions like Amazon ElastiCache for centralization.
-- Write Operations: Increased write operations due to higher user engagement necessitate optimized write patterns or DynamoDB auto-scaling capabilities.
+- Write Operations: Increased write operations due to higher user engagement.
 ###### Compute Load:

 The ECS cluster should be scaled horizontally by increasing the number of Fargate instances to handle increased HTTP request loads.
-Implementing load balancing effectively distributes traffic, maintaining high availability and performance.
+The CPU and memory setting should be adjusted to maintain performance and availability.
 #### Cost
-- DynamoDB: Likely higher costs due to increased read/write throughput but still manageable with optimized access patterns.
+- DynamoDB: Likely higher costs due to increased read/write throughput but still manageable with optimized caching mechanism.
 - ECS/Fargate: Costs increase proportionally with the number of instances required to maintain performance.
 - ElastiCache: Additional costs for implementing distributed caching but significantly improves read performance and decreases DynamoDB costs.